openstack/openstacksdk/README.rst

 IPv6
 ----

-IPv6 may be a thing you would prefer to use not only if the cloud supports it, but also if your local machine support it.
-A simple boolean flag is settable either in an environment variable, `OS_PREFER_IPV6`, or in the client section of the clouds.yaml.
+IPv6 is the future, and you should always use if if your cloud supports it and if your local network supports it.
+Both of those are eaily detectable and all friendly software should do the right thing.
+However, sometimes you might exist in a location where you have an IPv6 stack, but something evil has caused it to not actually function.
+In that case, there is a config option you can set to unbreak you `force_ipv4`, or `OS_FORCE_IPV4` boolean environment variable.

 ::

   client:
-    prefer_ipv6: true
+    force_ipv4: true
   clouds:
     mordred:
       profile: hp